KhaledSaleh/BloodC/README.md

 BloodC
 ======

-it's a simple algorithm for counting blood cells from a blood sample image using OpenCV
+It's a simple application for counting blood cells from a blood sample image using OpenCV